 - Turntable: check the manual.
 Older turntables generally don't include an inbuilt preamp, as this feature was common in home amplifiers.
 It's much more common in new models, however, it can be difficult to determine whether these turntables use industry-standard equalisation or cheap knockoffs, particularly in low-cost models.

-Also, if your turntable has an inbuilt preamp, do not connect it to the phono input, as this will unnecessarily apply equalisation twice.
+If your amplifier has a phono input, or your turntable has an inbuilt preamp, you will not need to buy an external one.
+If your turntable doesn't have a preamp, and your amplifier doesn't have a phono input, you will need to purchase a preamp.
+Note that if your turntable has an inbuilt preamp, do not connect it to the phono input, as this will unnecessarily apply equalisation twice.
 In this case, either plug your turntable into another port, or turn off the turntable preamp, either option is fine.

-My computer doesn't have line IN
+My computer doesn't have line IN.

 - Try the microphone port.
 Many computers combine line IN and microphone IN into a single port.
 They automatically detect the device that's been plugged in and adjust internal audio settings accordingly.
 Unfortunately there's no way of telling whether this feature is included on your computer without recording test audio and giving it a listen.